kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

     gid_attr_map = "spn"

-The `pam_allowed_login_groups` defines a set of posix groups where membership of any of these groups will be allowed to login via pam.
-All posix users and groups can be resolved by nss regardless of pam login status.
+The `pam_allowed_login_groups` defines a set of posix groups where membership of any of these groups will be allowed to login via PAM.
+All posix users and groups can be resolved by nss regardless of PAM login status.
 This may be a group name, spn or uuid.

 `default_shell` is the default shell for users with none defined.
 Defaults to `/bin/sh`.